Skip to content

 Defining Both the column-count and column-width Properties

 Suppose you defined both the column-count and column-width properties on a multi-column container.
-In that case, browsers will read column-count as the maximum number of columns into which they can divide the container's content.
+In that case, browsers will read column-count as the maximum number of columns to divide the container’s content.

 Here’s an example: